simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 They allow hledger to generate temporary future transactions to help with forecasting, so you don't have to write out each one in the journal, and it's easy to try out different forecasts.
-Secondly, they are also used to define the budgets shown in budget reports.

 Periodic transactions can be a little tricky, so before you use them, read this whole section - or at least these tips: